emijrp/iacounter/README.md

 # iacounter

-May not be accurate to the actual amount of preserved bytes at the Internet Archive
+May not be accurate to the actual amount of preserved bytes at the Internet Archive.